julyandy8/ChatAnalyzer-/README.md

     "you complete me",
     "we belong together",
 ```

-Special Thanks to
-- the NRC webpage & Vader github for providing the lexicons.
 - Reagentx for his imessage exporter on github giving the idea to look at unencrypted backups. https://github.com/reagentx/imessage-exporter